Most people panic when they see that the dish they want to order at a restaurant or any other outlet contains “lard”.

 Some of the most typical uses for lard include:

-Vitamin D: A tablespoon of lard from pasture-raised pigs has about 1,000 IU of vitamin D, and by comparison, 1 tablespoon of butter has 9 IU of vitamin D, while the same amount of olive oil has none.
-Lard is one of the highest dietary sources of vitamin D, and about 42% of U.S. adults have been found deficient of this vitamin.
+- Vitamin D: A tablespoon of lard from pasture-raised pigs has about 1,000 IU of vitamin D, and by comparison, 1 tablespoon of butter has 9 IU of vitamin D, while the same amount of olive oil has none.
+Lard is one of the highest dietary sources of vitamin D, and about 42% of U.S. adults have been found deficient in this vitamin [*].